-If you are considering whether you can get a credit card without it affecting your credit score and in this article we explain the credit card application process.
+You may be wishing to check your eligibility for a credit card without it affecting your credit score and in this article we explain the credit card application process.
 Firstly, it is a requirement of all credit cards that applicants must undergo a full credit check for two reasons:

 - Running a credit check gives the credit card provider greater confidence that you are going to be able to make the monthly repayments and aren't going to default and leave them out of pocket